Skip to main content

 READY-SET-VOTE DOOR HANGER BAGS

-To respond to this need over six elections, our team has created, packed, and distributed 22,000 door hanger bags to high schools and community partners: B-PEP (Black-Political Empowerment Project), VEEEM (Voter Empowerment Education & Enrichment Movement), AKA ( Alpha Kappa Alpha Sorority), JCC ( Jewish Community Center), West End P.O.W.E.R., and high schools like (PPS) Pittsburgh Public Schools.
+To respond to this need over nine elections, our team has created, packed, and distributed 34,000 door hanger bags to high schools and community partners: B-PEP (Black-Political Empowerment Project), VEEEM (Voter Empowerment Education & Enrichment Movement), AKA ( Alpha Kappa Alpha Sorority), JCC ( Jewish Community Center), West End P.O.W.E.R., and high schools like (PPS) Pittsburgh Public Schools.
 These grant-funded bags contain voter registration materials and our unique civic education infographics, plus more.

 --Over 2000 bags: In 2020 resulted in new voter registrations--like the 187 student registrations at Pittsburgh Public Schools.